 - where necessary, establish a multi-agency incident management team to manage the outbreak.

 What are employers' obligations where offices are partially or fully closed?

-In case of a temporary business closure, employers are obliged to continue paying employees' wages in full unless there are contractual provisions that can be relied upon or parties specifically agree otherwise, for example with a view to taking advantage of the CJRS (see above).
+In case of a temporary business closure, employers are obliged to continue paying employees' wages in full unless there are contractual provisions that can be relied upon or parties specifically agree otherwise, for example with a view to taking advantage of the CJRS or JSS (see above).

 Employers may exercise their right to require employees to take paid holiday at a specific time, provided that they comply with the relevant notice requirements.
 Details of the interaction between "furlough" leave and annual leave are set out in our overview of the CJRS which is available here.

 ACAS has released guidance outlining that existing employment laws and the ACAS Code of Practice on Disciplinary and Grievance Procedures continue to apply.
 The guidance notes that it is for an employer to decide if it would be fair and reasonable to start or continue a disciplinary or grievance procedure where an employee is (i) furloughed, (ii) working from home, and/or (iii) social distancing or following other public health guidelines.

 The guidance also provides practical advice on disciplinary procedures for workers who are "furloughed" or working from home, and confirms that furloughed employees can participate in a disciplinary or grievance investigation or hearing, in certain circumstances.
 However, it is unclear how the ACAS guidance should be read alongside the requirement for employees to "cease all work" during furlough.
 It is our view that involvement in a disciplinary process may amount to "work" during the furlough period, and as such, following such guidance could mean that an employer is unable to claim for reimbursement of the employee's wages under the CJRS.

 Where can employers and employees access local and national advice?